kyangy/blog/posts/everything-production-needs-to-know-about-ab5-law.md

 ### Final Thought

 This change in the law sucks for a lot of productions out there, but it’s not insurmountable.
 If I know one thing about filmmakers, it’s that they are creative and resilient.
 There is always a way.
 And we are here for you.
 Please call, text or email us with any questions or projects you have.
 You can download and [try our app for free](https://topsheet.io), and we also send our crew down to your set in LA for free to walk your teams through the process, so you don’t waste any time.

+### Resources

+[AB5 Bill](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201920200AB5): This is the Government page for the legal document.

+[Borello test](https://www.dir.ca.gov/dlse/faq_independentcontractor.htm): Information on the previous way that CA would judge an Independent Contractor.

+[Topsheet](https://topsheet.io): Production & Entertainment Payroll and Administration service that automates the process, making the transition easier to payroll.

+[AB5 Exemptions Blog](https://topsheet.io/blog/ab5-exemptions-abc-production): Blog about how to tell if you are exmpt from the AB5 law, using the ABC test they laid out.